Dr. med. Dirk Manski

 Psychogenic Causes of Erectile Dysfunction:

-Depression, anxiety disorders, psychotic disorders and psychiatric medication for treatment of these disorders can cause or aggravate ED (20–50%).
-Various psychological conditions (anxiety, overwork, education, depression, trauma or decreased self-esteem) lead to sympathetic overactivity during intercourse and thus to erectile dysfunction.
-The mental fixation on erectile dysfunction with above mentioned psychological patterns can also arise on the basis of an organic ED.
+Depression, anxiety disorders, psychotic disorders, and psychiatric medication cause or aggravate ED.
+Various psychological conditions (anxiety, overwork, education, depression, trauma, or decreased self-esteem) lead to sympathetic overactivity during intercourse and, thus, to erectile dysfunction.
+The mental fixation on erectile dysfunction with above mentioned psychological patterns is also possible with an organic ED.
 Half of men under 40 years with ED have an exclusively psychogenic cause.

 Neurogenic Causes of Erectile Dysfunction